sunnyfloyd/master-notes/devops-and-deployment/backend.md

 - [Source](https://www.youtube.com/watch?v=TgZnpp5wJWU)

 - When client requests a given resource server responds with the requested resource, and also adds an E-Tag for this resource.
 E-Tag is basically an unique identifier for requested resource that is cached on the client side.
-Next time client requests this resource it can do so with the E-Tag in the request's header and server will respond that this resource has not changed (304 status - not modified) or if no resource with a given E-tag was found it will respond with the updated version of this resource and a new E-Tag.
+Next time client requests this resource it can do so with the E-Tag (if-none-match cache header) in the request's header and server will respond that this resource has not changed (304 status - not modified) or if no resource with a given E-tag was found it will respond with the updated version of this resource and a new E-Tag.

 - Pros: